j3k0/cordova-non-renewing-subscription/README.md

 For more advanced uses, it's recommended to store the subscription status on a server.

-This extension let you specify methods to load and save the subscription status.
+This extension lets you specify methods to load and save the subscription status.
 Here's an example:

 ```js